f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 BIG-IP DHD.

-- On the Jumpbox Attacker shell slowly type **Ctrl + C** several times until back at the **/scripts** prompt.
+- On the Jumpbox Attacker shell slowly type **Ctrl + C** several times until back at the ``scripts`` prompt.

 Task 2 – Configure Device-Level IPv4 Flood DHD DoS Protection
 -------------------------------------------------------------

-Configure device-level DoS IPv4 flood protection, and then issue an ICMPv4 flood and review the results.
+In this task you will configure **device-level** DoS IPv4 flood protection, and then issue an ICMPv4 flood and review the results.

 - In the Configuration Utility, open the **DoS Protection > Quick Configuration** page and click **Device Configuration**.